-Before you start
+Before you begin

 Supported on any team or plan.

-The Figma Community is a space where creators can publish design files and plugins.
-This allows anyone to follow, share, and support fellow creators.
-View Figma Community Guidelines →
+The Figma Community is a space where people, teams, and organizations can publish files, plugins, and widgets.
+Join the Community to discover resources and support other creators.

 Explore the Community

 There are a few ways to access resources in the Community:

 You can search for files, plugins, widgets, and creators by name, tags, or profile handle (for example, @figma).

 Select Files + templates, Widgets, Plugins, or Creators to view results for each resource type.
 The count next to each heading lets you know how many results there are for each resource.
 Sort results by currently trending, most popular, or recently added.

 Browse through featured categories and top tags to view related resources available for Figma design, FigJam, or both editors.
 Sort results by currently trending, most popular, recently added, or by creators you’re following.